Cycloalkane: Table of cycloalkanes

-Conformations and ring strain
+Ring strain

-In cycloalkanes, the carbon atoms are sp^{3} hybridized, which would imply an ideal tetrahedral bond angle of 109° 28 whenever possible.
-Owing to evident geometrical reasons, rings with 3, 4, and (to a small extent) also 5 atoms can only afford narrower angles; the consequent deviation from the ideal tetrahedral bond angles causes an increase in potential energy and an overall destabilizing effect.
+In cycloalkanes, the carbon atoms are sp^{3} hybridized, which would imply an ideal tetrahedral bond angle of approximately 109.47° whenever possible.
+Owing to the nature polygons, rings with 3, 4, and (to a small extent) also 5 atoms can only afford narrower interior angles; the consequent deviation from the ideal tetrahedral bond angles causes an increase in potential energy and an overall destabilizing effect.
 Eclipsing of hydrogen atoms is an important destabilizing effect, as well.
 The strain energy of a cycloalkane is the increase in energy caused by the compound's geometry, and is calculated by comparing the experimental standard enthalpy change of combustion of the cycloalkane with the value calculated using average bond energies.
 Molecular mechanics calculations are well suited to identify the many conformations occurring particularly in medium rings.

 Ring strain is highest for cyclopropane, in which the carbon atoms form a triangle and therefore have 60° C–C–C bond angles.
 There are also three pairs of eclipsed hydrogens.
 The ring strain is calculated to be around 120 kJ mol^{−1}.

 Cyclobutane has the carbon atoms in a puckered square with approximately 90° bond angles; "puckering" reduces the eclipsing interactions between hydrogen atoms.
 Its ring strain is therefore slightly less, at around 110 kJ mol^{−1}.

 For a theoretical planar cyclopentane the C–C–C bond angles would be 108°, very close to the measure of the tetrahedral angle.
 Actual cyclopentane molecules are puckered, but this changes only the bond angles slightly so that angle strain is relatively small.
 The eclipsing interactions are also reduced, leaving a ring strain of about 25 kJ mol^{−1}.

 In cyclohexane the ring strain and eclipsing interactions are negligible because the puckering of the ring allows ideal tetrahedral bond angles to be achieved.
 In the most stable chair form of cyclohexane, axial hydrogens on adjacent carbon atoms are pointed in opposite directions, virtually eliminating eclipsing strain.

 In medium-sized rings (7 to 13 carbon atoms) conformations in which the angle strain is minimised create transannular strain or Pitzer strain.
 At these ring sizes, one or more of these sources of strain must be present, resulting in an increase in strain energy, which peaks at 9 carbons (around 50 kJ mol^{−1}).
 After that, strain energy slowly decreases until 12 carbon atoms, where it drops significantly; at 14, another significant drop occurs and the strain is on a level comparable with 10 kJ mol^{−1}.
 At larger ring sizes there is little or no strain since there are many accessible conformations corresponding to a diamond lattice.

 Ring strain can be considerably higher in bicyclic systems.
 For example, bicyclobutane, C_{4}H_{6}, is noted for being one of the most strained compounds that is isolatable on a large scale; its strain energy is estimated at 267 kJ mol^{−1}.